itzen/google-search-wrapper/README.md

 The format for proxy is `IP:PORT`, for ex. `149.202.56.98:8888`.

-You can find elite proxies for testing here (must be HTTPS): http://www.google-proxy.net/
+You can find elite proxies for testing here: http://www.google-proxy.net/